Skip to content

 select synchdb_start_engine_bgw('sqlserverconn');

-Use synchdb_state_view() to examine all the running connectors and their states.
-Currently, synchdb can support up to 30 running workers.
+Use synchdb_state_view() to examine all connectors' running states.

 postgres=# select * from synchdb_state_view;